The 110 year old ship, ‘Toftevaag’ is in Soller

 During World War II, the ‘Toftevaag’ was used to ferry pilots, cargo and merchant sailors and after being lovingly restored she was bought by Alnitak in 1989.

-A year later the ‘Toftevaag’ was converted into a research vessel and since then she’s been super busy with projects for scientists, teachers, volunteers, students and many others.
+A year later the ‘Toftevaag’ was converted into a research vessel and since then she’s been super busy with projects for scientists, teachers, volunteers, students and many others and even Spain's Queen Sofia has been at the helm.

 “We have been sailing the Mediterranean for about 30 years doing research projects and participating in campaigns against ghost fishing and garbage collection at sea,” explains Ricardo Sagarminaga who owns the ‘Toftevaag’.